egmontmika/egmontmika.com/content/blog/the-power-of-commitment.md

 Then, try again and endure.

 It's consistent and persistent effort that leads to success.
-Great results aren’t accomplished by a try.
+Great results aren’t accomplished by one try.

 But a long-term commitment.